 3.1 Training Courses shall be scheduled by Chartwise to meet client demand and the schedule shall be posted on the company website and in the Chartwise office.
 Chartwise reserve the right to cancel or postpone a course, although every effort will be made to avoid this situation.
 In the event of any course not being booked to fully booked we reserve the right to take further bookings up to the capacity of the course.
 In the event that a course is cancelled a full refund will be given if the course has not already started.
 In the event that a course has started but cannot be completed Chartwise reserve the right to supply a proportional refund or if the client agrees alternative dates selected to complete the course.

-3.2 Cancellation by the Client – If the client wishes to cancel a booking the following terms apply:
+3.2 Cancellation by the Client.
+The following terms are applicable to classroom and online training courses only.
+If the client wishes to cancel a booking the following terms apply:

 a.
 Cancellation 30+ days before service commencement – Full Refund

 b.
 Cancellation 10 – 29 days before service commencement – Deposit non-refundable